-You might have reached the point where you need to expand your operation to continue developing your business.
-But what should you think about before committing to a growth strategy?
-Which approach will suit your business best?
+Do you want to grow your business and expand into new markets?
+What should you think about before committing to a growth strategy?
 And how can marketing help you drive business growth?

-Some small-business owners are content to maintain a small operation they can run themselves in return for a decent, but limited, income.
-Others, however, are driven by the challenge of growing their business into a high-profit venture with larger market share.
-Although higher-risk, this path can generate greater personal rewards - including the pay-off that might come from selling a profitable concern.
+Some small business owners are content to maintain a small operation they can run themselves in return for a decent, but limited, income.
+Others, however, are driven by the challenge of growing their business into a high-profit venture with a larger market share.
+Although higher risk, this path can generate greater personal rewards - including the pay-off that might come from selling a profitable concern.

-A larger firm is likely to be more complex, demanding and time consuming.
-It will probably require greater commitment - at first, at least - and you are likely to have to spend more time doing things you don't really enjoy, such as financial planning.
+A larger firm is likely to be more complex, demanding and time-consuming.
+It will probably require greater commitment; and you are likely to have to spend more time doing things you don't really enjoy, such as financial planning.

 You will probably also have to concede some responsibility or control to others and invest in greater resources, such as larger premises, more equipment and more employees.
 As the business grows, your costs and management burdens will increase.